-Once the capture started, I opened the interfaces on both routers and issued a ping from R1 to R2:
+I started a quick wireshark capture on R1, then issued a ping from R1 to R2:

 R1#ping 2001:db2::1F5C:7A92 Type escape sequence to abort.
 Sending 5, 100-byte ICMP Echos to 2001:DB2::1F5C:7A92, timeout is 2 seconds: !!!!!
 Success rate is 100 percent (5/5), round-trip min/avg/max = 16/23/44 ms

-Forget about the remaining 24 bits of the address for now.
 This prefix is the beginning of a special type of IPv6 Multicast Address called a “Solicited Node Address”.
 The “FF” indicates that the address is a multicast address.
-The “02″ indicates it is a link-local address.
+The “02” indicates it is a link-local address.
 The remaining portions of the prefix shown above indicate that this address is a solicited-node address.
 These are used to send traffic to the host being searched for.

 However, as stated before, the idea behind limiting broadcasts is so that not every device on the segment needs to process the packet, so there needs to be a way to send the packet to the host device being searched for, without first knowing the device’s Ethernet address.